Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Neutron Polarimetry Device Characterization

 \subsection{In Situ Neutron Spin Analyzer System}

-Neutron transmission measurements through the in situ polarized $^{3}$He based neutron spin analyzer (polarized and unpolarized configurations) enable determination of neutron polarization.
+Neutron transmission measurements through the in situ polarized $^{3}$He-based neutron spin analyzer (polarized and unpolarized configurations) enable determination of neutron polarization.
 A key feature of the $^{3}$He analyzer system is its strong spin-dependent neutron absorption, which enables it to function as an efficient neutron spin filter (NSF)~\cite{Chupp1987, Greene1995, Musgrave2018}.
 The capture reaction $^{3}$He(n, p)t has a very large cross section for neutrons with spins antiparallel to the $^{3}$He polarization, and is highly suppressed for parallel spins.
 This strong spin selectivity allows a polarized $^{3}$He cell to transmit one neutron spin state while absorbing the other, making it a useful tool for neutron polarimetry.

-The in situ neutron spin analyzer system was developed at ORNL for live neutron spin filtering and to replace the inconvenient drop-in $^{3}$He spin analyzer method~\cite{Jiang2014, Jiang2017, Jiang2023}.
+The in situ neutron spin analyzer system was developed at ORNL for live neutron spin filtering and to replace the less operationally convenient drop-in polarized $^{3}$He spin analyzer method~\cite{Jiang2014, Jiang2017, Jiang2023}.
 The in situ neutron spin analyzer system is designed to maintain a continuously polarized $^{3}$He filled cell directly in the neutron beam path.
+The in situ neutron spin analyzer system used for the measurements reported in this study is shown in figure~\ref{fig:analyzer_photo}.

 To generate polarized $^{3}$He, the system is integrated with a Spin Exchange Optical Pumping (SEOP) setup.
 The setup includes a circularly polarized laser (50 W, 770 nm) which illuminates the cell containing small amounts of alkali mixture (Rb/K) in addition to $^{3}$He.
 The cell, which is made of aluminosilicate glass, is heated to vaporize the alkali mixture (Rb/K), and a uniform holding magnetic field (12.7 G) is generated using a Merritt four-coil configuration and mu-metal shielding.
 The laser optically pumps the alkali mixture, which transfers its angular momentum to $^{3}$He.
 The in situ system has fused silica windows, allowing for simultaneous neutron beam transmission for spin analysis as well as continuous SEOP operation to maintain $^{3}$He polarization.